 Earlier this year, musician Trent Reznor and composer Atticus Ross rightfully received an Academy Award for their original score for The Social Network.
-Their collaboration gave the film a propulsive feel, helping the drama move as quick as its protagonist acts and talks.
-Their music perfectly contributed to the film’s tone and atmosphere.
+Their collaboration gave the film a propulsive feel, helping the drama move as efficiently its protagonist acts.
 With The Girl with the Dragon Tattoo, Reznor and Ross once again collaborate with director David Fincher for a much different and much bigger film.

 Reznor and Ross’ score is epic, soon available on a 3-disc set and currently available online.
-Even while listening to the score separate from the film, the tension and mood it creates is clear.
+Even while listening to the score separate from the film, the tension and chilly mood it creates is palpable.
 Like The Social Network, it’s a score that works wonders as a standalone piece.

 Here’s what artist Reznor had to say about the long process of scoring Dragon Tattoo, the respect and meticulousness of Fincher, and determining success and failure:

-I’m guessing you’ve seen the film a hundred times about now?
+I’m guessing you’ve seen the film a hundred times now?

 I’ve seen it a few times, yeah.